connorworley/dotfiles/README.md

-# dotfiles-and-utilities
+# .files
-Installs my configs + some utilities.
+My configs + some utilities.
 ## Utilities
 ### brew-autoremove
 A manual autoremove for brew.